nandi-abhishek/Udacity-CarND-Behavioral-Cloning/README.md

 ##### Using left and right camera images

 To further add data with nonzero driving angle I have randomly added left or right camera images for images with non zero angle.
-Before adding those images to test set their abgles are properly adjusted with an offset (0.25 for left camera and -0.25 for right camera image).
+Before adding those images to test set their angles are properly adjusted with an offset (0.25 for left camera and -0.25 for right camera image).
 Note the code also keeps the center image for that instance.

 ##### Keras generator for subsampling

 When working with datasets that have a large memory footprint (large quantities of image data, in particular) Keras python generators are a convenient way to load the dataset one batch at a time rather than loading it all at once.
-I have used Keras  fit_generator() and generator code to feed batches of processed the images into the model.
+I have used Keras  fit_generator() and generator code to feed batches of processed images into the model.
 The way we apply the generator with augmentation is:

 Generator > Pick out a batch of random images from the original training data > Apply random augmentation > Feed to the model to train > Model is done training with that batch, destroy the data > Repeat the process

 #### 4. Creation of the Training Set & Training Process

-My first raw training data was gathered by driving the car as smoothly as possible right in the middle of the road for 3 in one direction in the first track.
+My first raw training data was gathered by driving the car as smoothly as possible right in the middle of the road for 3 laps in one direction in the first track.
 I have also captured few manual recovery events at the turns.
-Othehr recovery was simulated using shifts, flip, left/right camera images etc.
+Other recovery instances were simulated using shifts, flip, left/right camera images etc.

 The model performed well in the first track autonomously but failed terribly in the second track.
 Then I updated my training data by 2 laps of second track and one or two manual recovery from it.
 With this data set the model successfully drove the car in both tracks at speed 9.

 But if I increase speed to 20+ it was failing in second track.
 I realised that the model is still suffereing from bias towards driving straight.
-So, I downsampled the samples with 0 steering angle to 25%. iven below is a histogram after down smapling (but with filpping - as flipping is done inside the generator a running time)
+So, I downsampled the images with 0 steering angle to 25%.
+Given below is a histogram after down sampling (but with filpping - as flipping is done inside the generator a running time)

 ![Partially augmented data][image4]